kensiprell/ktorio.github.io/quickstart/zfaq.md

 For questions or troubleshooting we highly recommend you use Slack or StackOverflow.

 Imagine using GitHub issues for questions and troubleshooting.
 Everyone subscribed to a repository would be notified of each and every comment.
 Troubleshooting usually requires several questions and answers, and that would result in a lot of emails just for a single question.
 The people who only want to keep up with bugs, fixes, new or proposed features, etc. would be overwhelmed.

 If you have enough time or you prefer not to join Slack, you can also ask questions at StackOverflow.
 However, with Slack being a hybrid between chat and forum, we can contact each other faster and troubleshoot things in less time.

 When troubleshooting, if you determine that there is a bug or something to improve, you can report it at GitHub.
 Since a bug (once confirmed) reported only on Slack could be forgotten or overlooked, please use GitHub for confirmed issues.

 **Pull Requests:**

 If you have a bugfix or functionality you think would be worth including in Ktor, you can create a PR.

 Keep in mind that we usually review and merge PRs in batches, so the PR could be outstanding for a few weeks.
 We encourage you to contribute if you can!

-If you have a bugfix that you need to use right away, we recommend you fork Ktor, apply your fix, compile it yourself, and temporarily publish a patched version in your own artifactory, bintray or similar and use that version until it is merged and a new version is released or prereleased (since the timing might not be aligned with your needs).
+If you have a bugfix that you need to use right away, we recommend you fork Ktor, apply your fix, and compile it yourself.
+You can temporarily publish a patched version in your own artifactory, bintray or similar and use that version until it is merged and a new version is released or prereleased (since the timing might not be aligned with your needs).

 ## What does CIO mean?
 {: #cio }

-CIO stands for Coroutine-based I/O. Usually we call it an engine that uses Kotlin and Coroutines to implement the logic implementing an IETF RFC or another protocol without relying on external JVM libraries.
+CIO stands for Coroutine-based I/O.
+Usually we call it an engine that uses Kotlin and Coroutines to implement the logic implementing an IETF RFC or another protocol without relying on external JVM libraries.

 ## Ktor imports are not being resolved.
 Imports are red.
 {: #ktor-artifact }

 Ensure that you are including the ktor artifact.
 For example, for Gradle and the Netty engine it would be:
 ```kotlin
 dependencies {
   compile("io.ktor:ktor-server-netty:$ktor_version")